-The Hluboká estate belonged to the Crown until 1561 and was only pawned to various owners, but in that year Joachim of Hradec offered to purchase it for 115,000 kopy (1 kopa was 60 groschen) with hereditary rights.
+The Hluboká estate belonged to the Crown until 1561 and was only pawned to various owners, but in that year, Joachim of Hradec offered to purchase it for 115,000 kopa (1 kopa was 60 groschen) with hereditary rights.
 Thus he gained the estate together with Protivín castle, the small towns of Lišov, Kamýk and Purkarec and 43 villages.

 The building operations by the Italians, Antonín and Vincent Vogarelli, were halted by the early death of Joachim and were resumed only when his son, Adam, took over the estate.
-He commissioned the builder, Baltazara Maggi of Arogna, to rebuild the castle as a Renaissance mansion around two courtyards.
+He commissioned the builder, Baldassare Maggi, to rebuild the castle as a Renaissance mansion around two courtyards.

-The last owners of Czech origin, the Malovec family of Malovice, lost the mansion through confiscation and it was sold in 1622 to the Spanish General, Baltazar Marradas, for 200,000 gulden, covered by war debts.
-Marradas considered Hluboká as “fruits of war” (fructus belli) and had this inscription put on the mansion.
-The Spanish owners were replaced in 1661 by the Schwarzenbergs who owned Hluboká without interruption till 1947.
+The last owners of Czech origin, the Malovec family of Malovice, lost the mansion through confiscation.
+It was sold in 1622 to the Spanish General, Baltazar Marradas, for 200,000 guldens, covered by war debts.
+Marradas considered Hluboká as “fruits of war” (Fructus Belli) and had this inscription put on the mansion.
+The Spanish owners were replaced in 1661 by the Schwarzenberg’s, who owned Hluboká without interruption till 1947.

 Jan Adolf Schwarzenberg became the founder of the family property in Bohemia.
 The well-managed estate, economic gains and property inherited from childless Marie Arnoštka of Eggenberg enabled Adam František Schwarzenberg at the start of the 18th century to have Hluboká completely reconstructed.
 He commissioned the builder Pavel Ignác Bayer to carry out this work.

-Jan Adolf II and his wife, Eleonora Lichtenstein, made several journeys in 1825 to 1838 to the industrially advanced, and for Europeans, fashionable England, where they became acquainted with Tudor and Elizabethan architecture.
-Eleonora was particularly enraptured by Windsor Castle and so Hluboká was to be “….in gothischen (Tudor) Style, nach deyn Muster des kóniglichen Schlosses Windsor erbaut…. ” – “built in the Gothic style of the royal Windsor Castle”.
-The work was entrusted to Viennese architect František Beer who designed and supervised the operation, together with his assistant, Wilhelm Neyenhofen.
-After Beer’s death it was completed by Damasius Deworetský.
+Jan Adolf II and his wife, Eleonora Lichtenstein, made several journeys from 1825 to 1838 to the industrially advanced, and for Europeans, fashionable England, where they became acquainted with Tudor and Elizabethan architecture.
+Windsor Castle particularly enraptured Eleonora, and so Hluboká was to be “….in gothischen (Tudor) Style, nach deyn Muster des kóniglichen Schlosses Windsor erbaut…. ” – “built in the Gothic style of the royal Windsor Castle”.
+The work was entrusted to Viennese architect František Beer who designed and supervised the operation and his assistant, Wilhelm Neyenhofen.
+After Beer’s death, it was completed by Damasus Deworezky.

-The princess came often with ideas, selecting motifs for the interior decoration out of books or from what she had seen in England.
-The books by Owen Jones, “Design for Mosaic and Tessellated Pavements” and “The Grammar of Ornaments” have been preserved in the Hluboká library.
+The princess often came with ideas, selecting motifs for the interior decoration out of books or from what she had seen in England.
+The books by Owen Jones, “Design for Mosaic and Tessellated Pavements” and “The Grammar of Ornaments” has been preserved in the Hluboká library.

-The mansion was finished for the greater part by 1855 and the couple were able to move back into the mansion.
+The mansion was finished for the greater part by 1855, and the couple was able to move back into the mansion.
 In 1871 the heir to the throne, Archduke Rudolph, laid the last stone in the second courtyard.
-A large riding-school with coach-house, linked to the mansion by the winter garden, finished off the picture.
+A large riding school with coach-house, linked to the mansion by the winter garden, finished off the picture.
 In place of the demolished farm buildings and adjoining fields, an extensive English park was laid out in which 11,597 trees and 2180 shrubs were planted in 1851 alone.

 The rooms of the mansion were furnished in the style of English residences of the late Renaissance period, i.e. in Elizabethan and Jacobean times.
-The English oriel windows of small glass panes in a framework of lead, i.e. lattice windows with coats-of arms painted on the glass, were a new and quite unusual type in Central Europe.
-The choice of furniture, pictures and other items including carved wood panelling on the walls and a large collection of rare weapons and armour in the armoury was subordinated to the desire to represent.
-Today the former riding-school houses the Aleš South Bohemian Art Gallery.
-In the reserve not far away there is a deep furrow, called the Devil’s Ditch.
+The English oriel windows of small glass panes in a framework of lead, i.e. lattice windows with coats-of-arms painted on the glass, were a new and quite unusual type in Central Europe.
+The choice of furniture, pictures and other items, including carved wood panelling on the walls and a large collection of rare weapons and armour in the armoury, was subordinated to the desire to represent.
+Today the former riding school houses the Aleš South Bohemian Art Gallery.
+In reserve not far away, there is a deep furrow called the Devil’s Ditch.
 Legend has it that the devil made it with the steward of Hluboká estate, de Bossi, harnessed to the plough.
-During his life he had harassed the serfs so much until he was damned.
+During his life, he had harassed the serfs so much until he was damned.